Rashay01/Python_exercises/ParametersVsArguments.md

 An example  is  taking `f(a, b, c)` and makig it `F(a)(b)(c)`

 E.g: The example below converts Rand to Pounds - This has nested function which requires the result of another.
-Ass we have the exchange rate from Rands-Dollars and the Dollar-Pounds
+As we have the exchange rate from Rands-Dollars and the Dollar-Pounds

 ```Python
 def currying( g , f ):